+(16) EMS operations;

-- (13) Trauma, to include: - (a) Care and transportation of a trauma patient; - (b) Helmet removal; - (c) Trauma triage determination pursuant to rule 4765-14-02 of the Administrative Code. - (14) Special patient populations; - (15) EMS operations; - (16) Clinical prehospital, to include: - (a) At least ten hours devoted to combined clinical experience and prehospital internship; - (b) Ten patient assessments to include one pediatric patient assessment. - (C) An accredited institution offering an EMS training program as set forth in paragraph (B) of this rule, shall provide for regular written and practical evaluations of student performance and achievement throughout the course of the program.
-Evaluations shall include a comprehensive written examination and an examination of practical skills, prior to issuance of a certificate of completion. - (D) An emergency medical technician refresher program shall consist of thirty hours according to the "Emergency Medical Technician Refresher Training Program" education standards approved by the board for the number of hours listed in each of the following subject areas: - (1) Eight hours on trauma issues, to include education on the trauma triage determination pursuant to rule 4765-14-02 of the Administrative Code; - (2) Six hours on pediatric issues; - (3) Six hours on medical emergencies; - (4) Two hours on geriatric issues; - (5) Two hours on cardiology; - (6) Two hours on airway and ventilation to include education of positive pressure ventilation devices; - (7) Two hours on EMS operations; - (8) Two hours on obstetrics and gynecology. - (E) An accredited or approved institution offering a refresher program, outlined in paragraph (D) of this rule, shall provide for regular evaluation of student performance and achievement through written and practical examinations, prior to issuance of a certificate of completion.
+(17) Clinical experience, to include:

+(a) At least ten hours devoted to combined hospital and prehospital clinical internship;

+(b) At least ten patient assessments to include one pediatric patient assessment.

+(B) An accredited institution offering an EMS training program as set forth in paragraph (B) of this rule, shall provide for regular written and practical evaluations of student performance and achievement throughout the course of the program.
+Evaluations shall include a comprehensive written examination and an examination of practical skills, prior to issuance of a certificate of completion.

+(C) An emergency medical technician refresher program shall consist of thirty hours according to the "Emergency Medical Technician Refresher Training Program" education standards approved by the board for the number of hours listed in each of the following subject areas:

+(1) Seven hours on trauma issues;

+(2) Six hours on pediatric issues;

+(3) Six hours on medical emergencies;

+(4) Two hours on geriatric issues;

+(5) One hour on identifying and interacting with individuals with dementia;

+(6) Two hours on cardiology;

+(7) Two hours on airway and ventilation to include education of positive pressure ventilation devices;

+(8) Two hours on EMS operations;

+(9) Two hours on obstetrics and gynecology.

+(D) An accredited or approved institution offering a refresher program, outlined in paragraph (D) of this rule, shall provide for regular evaluation of student performance and achievement through written and practical examinations, prior to issuance of a certificate of completion.

+Last updated January 2, 2024 at 9:22 AM

+Supplemental Information

+Authorized By: 4765.11 Amplifies: 4765.16, 4765.162 Five Year Review Date: 8/1/2028 Prior Effective Dates: 2/6/2012, 10/18/2013, 6/15/2018